jealous/stockstats/README.md

 LastTripleEMA =  TripleEMA of the last period
 ```

-It takes two parameters, column and window.
+It requires column and window.
 By default, the column is `close`,
 the window is 12.

 Use `StockDataFrame.TRIX_EMA_WINDOW` to change the default window.